-For firewall service, the TOE provides application-aware stateful packet filtering firewalls.
+For firewall services, the FTD running on the security module provides application-aware stateful packet filtering firewalls.
 A stateful packet filtering firewall controls the flow of IP traffic by matching information contained in the headers of connection-oriented or connection-less IP packets against a set of rules specified by the authorized administrator for firewalls.
 This header information includes source and destination host (IP) addresses, source and destination port numbers, and the transport service application protocol (TSAP) held within the data field of the IP packet.
 Depending upon the rule and the results of the match, the firewall either passes or drops the packet.
 The stateful firewall remembers the state of the connection from information gleaned from prior packets flowing on the connection and uses it to regulate current packets.
 The packet will be denied if the security policy is violated.